 Animators utilize the latest technology to create characters in movies, advertisements, and/or video games.
 Animators must have the right combination of creativity and education to be successful.
 Read on further to discover how you can become an animator.
-Schools offering Animation degrees can also be found in these popular choices.

 In order to succeed as an animator, you must possess artistic ability, focus, and excellent communication skills.
 Many animators work in teams, collaborating on various elements of a project, while others are assigned particular tasks to work on alone.
 As a result, animators must be comfortable working for long periods by themselves as well as work well in a team setting.

 You can choose to work in films (special effects), TV, computer-generated animation, advertising, video games, or multimedia (websites).
 2D animation is similar to creating comic strips and 3D animation requires skills in computer modeling.
 Other desirable skills include editing, storyboarding, producing, and scriptwriting.